-“You know, it’s your responsibility to do that and I like that you did it.”
+“You know, it’s your responsibility to do that, and I like that you did it.”

 “You know, I’m rewarding you because you met your responsibility.”

 In other words, the more you identify it, the more conscious your child becomes of it.
-I think it’s important for them to understand they’re getting rewarded for completing their responsibility, not for being cute, lovable, or chummy.
+I think it’s essential for them to understand they’re getting rewarded for completing their responsibility, not for being cute, lovable, or chummy.

 The earlier you connect the reward to the responsibility, the more clearly that becomes associated in your child’s mind.

-“My responsibility is to go to work and I’m doing it today.”
+“My responsibility is to go to work, and I’m doing it today.”

 If your child asks where are you going, say: